mlswg/mls-protocol/draft-ietf-mls-protocol.md

 managed in GitHub, but any substantive change should be discussed on the MLS mailing list.

-A group of users who want to send each other encrypted messages needs a way to derive shared symmetric encryption keys.
-For two parties, this problem has been studied thoroughly, with the Double Ratchet emerging as a common solution {{doubleratchet}} {{signal}}.
+A group of users who want to send each other encrypted messages need a way to derive shared symmetric encryption keys.
+For two parties, this problem has been studied thoroughly, with the Double Ratchet Algorithm emerging as a common solution {{doubleratchet}} {{signal}}.
-Channels implementing the Double Ratchet enjoy fine-grained forward secrecy as well as post-compromise security, but are nonetheless efficient enough for heavy use over low-bandwidth networks.
+Channels implementing the Double Ratchet Algorithm enjoy fine-grained forward secrecy, as well as post-compromise security; but are, nonetheless, efficient enough for heavy use over low-bandwidth networks.

 For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared